isauraAlmar/Personal/README.md

 * It use CQL (Cassandra Query Language), it is a subset of SQL and its easy for someone coming from SQL to learn.
 ##### Requierments

+* minimum 2 cores, recomended 8 or more cores.
+* minimum 8GB of RAM, recomended 32GB of RAM.
+* Java 8
+* Python 2.7

 #### Elasticsearch

 Elasticsearch is a search engine base on RESTful, that have two main functions: it can be used as an analytic framework and datastore as well.